 - #1 in Sydney

 Facts & figures

-Learn the world’s second most widely spoken language and engage with the cultures and histories of more than 400 million people.
+Learn the world’s second most widely spoken language at Sydney's #1 university for Modern Languages*.
+Engage with the cultures and histories of more than 400 million people.
 Like a Gaudi mosaic, the Spanish-speaking world comprises a multitude of unique parts that come together to form a complex and inspiring whole.

 Our work integrates language teaching and cultural research to offer a comprehensive understanding of the social contexts and uses of Spanish around the world.
 We investigate Spanish in its spoken, written, narrative, historical and contemporary modes.

 Spanish is the official language of 21 countries and is spoken by more than 400 million people.
 Studying Spanish will equip you with a deep knowledge of the language and offer you the tools to examine and understand politics, society and culture in the Spanish-speaking world.

 Our research regularly crosses disciplinary boundaries into areas that include sociology, anthropology and psychology and address issues relating to nationalism, identity, gender, politics, ethnicity, social movements, and migration among others.
 We proudly maintain strong connections to the Spanish and Latin American communities of Australia.
 Our research areas include:

 Advancing knowledge of Latin America in Australia

 Our advanced exchange programs provide life-changing experiences in Spain and the Americas, where eligible students exercise their language skills and develop an understanding of cultural intricacies first hand.